 This is my personal favorite.
 It’s actually a whole collection of tools available through a web interface from Dartmouth University.
 It can transcribe, align, and extract formants from your (English) audio files all in one go.
-Its forced aligner is built using Prosody-Lab (see below) and is pretty good in my experience.
+Previously, its forced aligner is built using Prosody-Lab but now uses the Montreal Forced Aligner (see below).

 This probably the most well-known forced aligner.
 It’s open source and you can download it on your own computer from Joe Fruehwald’s Github page.
 Or if you’d prefer, you can UPenn’s their web interface instead.

 This is a new forced aligner that I heard about for the first time at the 2017 LSA conference.
 It is fundamentally different than other ones in that it uses a software called Kaldi.
 I don’t know much beyond that and I haven’t used it yet (though I intend to soon).